5 annoying answers + 1 useful one

 - If you love your work, your boss is a gem, and your coworkers delightful, you’re much more likely to have a better relationship with your pantry.

-If you’ve ever worked with a health or life coach, you probably started by doing an assessment that is a variation on a circle of life exercise.
+Those of you who have worked with a health or life coach probably started by doing an assessment that is a variation on a circle of life exercise.
 You know, you do the exercise, and your version doesn’t look anything like a circle at the end?

 I like to call it the amoeba of life: it’s not a circle, and it may never be!
 Instead, it’s a slightly amorphous shape that is constantly shifting: you may be rocking your career—and your family life is suffering; you may be carving out time to work out—and your spiritual practice has fallen away.

 Three months from now, you may be in a completely different place—and it’s highly likely it still won’t look like a perfect circle, perfectly in balance.
 I don’t like the word balance, so let’s go with disharmony: if there is disharmony in your primary foods, you’re much more likely to have a dysfunctional relationship with your secondary foods.

 annoying answer #4

 What’s the solution for all this imbalance/disharmony?
 No matter where you turn, I’ll bet the first answer you get is, “Self care.”

 Let’s get real: what’s the first word or expression that comes to mind when you hear the words “self care?”
 It can be an activity or a reaction.
 Don’t edit yourself, whether your gut reaction is “ahhhhh” or “what’s that?” or “who’s got time for that?”

 “Self care” has got to be one of the most overused words in the coaching world just now, right up there with “resonate.”

 Self care can be tinged with guilt: it can feel selfish–and as women, we tend to put self care last in line.
 We’ve backburnered it for so long, it’s slid off the stove entirely!